 Another reason it is so difficult to document mental health disabilities is that the underlying disorder might frustrate a person’s ability to plan and think logically.
 As a result, the person cannot carefully gather evidence of the disability—impeding his or her ability to collect important benefits.

 Many people reading this article might be concerned family members who want to assist a loved one in applying for long-term disability benefits.
 If so, it might be up to you to collect the necessary evidence, such as finding copies of medical records and keeping track of important episodes.
 As an important witness, you can also document how your loved one has withdrawn from other people, which might be helpful when making a disability claim.
-If you need assistance, you should contact an experienced employee benefits attorney who will help you collect the evidence you need.
+If you need assistance, you should contact an experienced employee benefits attorneys who will help you collect the evidence you need.

 Mental health disabilities are every bit as serious as physical ones.
 Unfortunately, they pose unique challenges to obtaining disability benefits.